spilth/maven-book/pragmatic-guide-to-maven.md

 The first place Maven looks is in your Local Repository.
 By default this is in the directory `~/.m2/repository`.

-If you haven't set up your own repository (we haven't done this yet) the next place Maven will look is the Central Maven Repository.
+If you haven't set up your own repository (which we haven't, yet) the next place Maven will look is the Central Maven Repository.
 This is located at ???.
 If Maven finds the artifact there it will download it and put it in your Local Repository for future usage.

 Once you've set up your own repository or have found another one you want to use, you'll configure Maven to search those repositories for all or a subset of artifacts.